“Thou shalt not kill.” (Exodus 20:13, King James Version)

 If ratsakh only means murder, then the above command would read, “Whoever kills a person, the murderer (ratsakh) shall be murdered (ratsakh) on the testimony of witnesses.”
 God is certainly commanding His people to murder the murderer.
 Therefore, ratsakh can also be used in the context of judicial killing.

 But how could it be possible that God could command things that the Ten Commandments forbids?
 In short, God could command any form of death in the Scriptures because God seeks to secure the sentence of death in order to give mercy, not to kill people.
 The commanding of death makes the sin abound in the person’s conscience, not to condemn, but to bring conviction in order for the sinner to accept God’s everlasting grace in order for the sinner to “go, and sin no more.”
 (See, Romans 5:20; John 8:1-11).
+Through Ezekiel God says He will answer us according to our own idols (preconcieved ideas) that we cherish in our heart (Ezekiel 14:4).
+He does this so we will be convicted in our hearts/conscience (verse 5), and that we may repent from our idols/preconcieved ideas (verse 6).
+When God does this we often misinterpret it to mean that this is how God is like, when He in fact is revealing to us what we are like.
 Please see the booklet entitled, The Conviction of Sin and Righteousness for a full explanation of this.

 The word mut in Scripture is also used to describe murder, and assassination.
 Saul desired to unlawfully murder David: